rackslab/Slurm-web/doc/installation.rst

   [config]
   secret_key = my_awesome_secret_key
-  # set to 'enable' to activate authentication
+  # Set to 'enable' to activate authentication.
+  # Authentication is based on LDAP, so an LDAP server and the good configuration
+  # for it, below in this file, are required.
   authentication = enable
-  # set to 'enable' to activate cache
+  # Set to 'enable' to activate cache.
   cache = enable
+  # Path for racks description (default to /etc/slurm-web/racks.xml).
+  racksxml =

   [roles]
   # The `all` role can have 2 values: